agent306/nfc_io/README.md

       ref: master
 ```

-and then run the shell
+and then run the shell command

 ```shell
 flutter packages get
 ```

-last step import to the project:
+import the plugin to your project:

 ```dart
 import 'package:nfc_io/nfc_io.dart';